 Being diagnosed with sleep apnea doesn’t necessarily mean you’ll end up developing long-term health problems.
 Treatment methods that help manage this condition can lower these risks; these include using a continuous positive airway pressure (CPAP) machine while sleeping, wearing an oral device at night or having surgery to stop your airway from becoming blocked while you sleep.

 If you think you have obstructive sleep apnea, please contact eos sleep.
-Our Board Certified eos sleep physicians can help diagnose and treat your sleep disorder so you can lower your risk of long-term health effects.
+Our Board Certified eos sleep physicians can help diagnose and also prescribe drug treatment with if necessary and treat your sleep disorder so you can lower your risk of long-term health effects.

 Sleep specialists use different methods to evaluate their patient’s level of risk for sleep apnea.
 One of the most popular is the Berlin Scale.
 This is a universal evaluation tool used around the USA.
 Take the Berlin Quiz now: